 National Service Scheme was launched on 24th September 1969 for all undergraduate students which also happened to be the centenary year for the services of Father of the Nation Mahatma Gandhi.
 It was launched in 37

-Universities involving 40,000 students with primary focus on the development of
+Universities, including Aligarh Muslim University, involving 40,000 students with primary focus on the development of

 personality of students through community service.
 After independence, the University Grants Commission, headed by

 In 1958, the then Prime Minister Pt.
 Jawaharlal Nehru, in a letter to the chief ministers, considered the idea of social service as a prerequisite for graduation.
 He directed the Ministry of Education to formulate a suitable scheme for the introduction of national service into academic institutions.